 2. Engaging with Bloggers

 Offline advertising is a tried and tested method of reaching out to the customers.
 Securing a place in the local newspaper, or setting up an ad on a billboard, although expensive is a sure method of grabbing eyeballs.
-You can decide upon the size and medium of your ad according to your budget.
+You can decide on the size and medium of your ad according to your budget.
 Radio mentions are comparatively cheaper and work wonders especially for local advertising.
-If you’re hosting an event or advertising about the new item on your menu or the irresistible discounts that you’re offering, running an advertisement delivers great results.
+If you’re hosting an event or advertising about the new item on your menu or the irresistible discounts that you’re offering, advertising delivers excellent results.

 4. Participating in Food Festivals

 If the customers like your food at the festival, they would most certainly remember you the next time they think of dining out.
 They are a great place to connect directly with your potential customers, and also to get them to sample your dishes.
 Food festivals are an excellent way of displaying your best to the customers.
 Read how participating in Food Festivals is an excellent restaurant marketing strategy here.